Mathematics

 learning through discovery.
 They will gain a sense of accomplishment through

-participating in Mathematical Olympiad competitions such as the Singapore
+participating in Mathematical Olympiad competitions such as the Asia-Pacific

-Mathematical Olympiad for Primary Schools (SMOPS) for Primary 6 and National
+Mathematical Olympiad for Primary Schools (APMOPS) for Primary 6 and National

 Mathematical Olympiad of Singapore (NMOS) for Primary 5.